mwang87/SMART_NMR_Documentation/docs/smart_usage.md

 The current version of SMART 2.0 as of 11/25/2019 consists of 2D NMR spectra from 53,076 natural products.

-Before you start, pleaes unblock any pop-up blockers in your web browser.
+Before you start, please unblock any pop-up blockers in your web browser for smart.ucsd.edu website.

 Please checkout the server at [SMART 2.0](https://smart.ucsd.edu/classic).